To successfully practice positive daily affirmations, you need to find the right words and repeat them consistently.

-Just remember, your chosen affirmation should be inspiring and challenging.
+Just remember, your chosen mantra should be inspiring and challenging.

 If you’re struggling to find one that sums up what you want to achieve, or you’re setting a very specific goal, then you can always write your own.

 Affirmations are written in the present tense, so instead of saying “I will invest in my health and wellbeing” you would say “I am investing in my health and wellbeing”, as though your goal is already in action.

 Use positive language, no negative thoughts or derogatory words about yourself.